lewagon/dotfiles/02-OOP/01-OO-Basics/04-Public-Interface/README.md

 - Printing this info in a user-friendly fashion
 - You could even think of additional data for this class such as a `@message` instance variable to store the reference string for each withdrawal/deposit ("car rental", "ibiza weekend", "christmas shopping", etc.)

 After implementing your `Transaction` class, you will have to change your `BankAccount` class so that its transactions arrays store `Transaction` objects instead of numbers.
-You will also have to load the *transaction.rb* file in *account.rb* with
+You will also have to load the `transaction.rb` file in `bank_account.rb` with

 ```ruby
 require_relative "transaction"